azazelw/azazelw/README.md

 汉语，English, Deutsch, C, C Sharp

+My main focus is hardware, so in most cases, only the upper computer is involved in programming.

 [![Ashutosh's github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=azazelw&theme=react-dark)](https://github.com/azazelw/github-readme-activity-graph)

 I'm a Nintendo fan and Xenoblade2 is the best game in the world